ombori/grid-docs/apps/queue/releasenotes/README.md

 - Updated description for default email template
 ### Bugfixes
 - Fixed a bug that webhooks are not preserved after queue is updated and saved
+- Fixed a bug with connecting to Digital call

 ## 2021-09-20
 ### Bugfixes